 One of the really great things about Testosterone Replacement is that there are a wide variety of treatment options that are highly effective at treating Testosterone Deficiency, and you can choose the one that fits your personal needs most effectively.
 The following are some of the types of Testosterone Replacement Therapy that you have to choose from:

-Testosterone Patches for Low-T – Low-T Patches are small patches which are adhered to the skin, which deliver a steady and constant dose of Testosterone over the course of 24 hours.
+Testosterone Patches for Low-T - Low-T Patches are small patches which are adhered to the skin, which deliver a steady and constant dose of Testosterone for 24 hours.
 Brands include Testoderm, Axiron, and Androderm.
-These patches are water safe, and can simply be thrown away at the end of the day.
+These patches are water safe, and can just be thrown away at the end of the day.

-Testosterone Injections for Low-T – Before all other forms of Low-T Therapy came along, Injectable Testosterone was the first form of Testosterone Deficiency treatment available on the market.
-These injections are intended to be delivered intramuscularly, and, dependent upon the formulation, deliver Testosterone over the course of days or even weeks.
+Testosterone Injections for Low-T - Before all other forms of Low-T Therapy came along; Injectable Testosterone was the first form of Testosterone Deficiency treatment available on the market.
+These injections are intended to be delivered intramuscularly, and, dependent upon the formulation, provide Testosterone throughout days or even weeks.
 The most popular Low-T Injections today are Testosterone Cypionate and Testosterone Enanthate, both of which only need to be injected once every two weeks.